fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     For simplicity, we will consider only one-month-ahead forecasts.
 We will train the model on the FRED-MD time series up to January 2023, and generate the one-month-ahead forecasts from February 2023 to January 2024.
-Our findings indicate that the random forest model outperforms the AR(1) model by approximately 30% in terms of reduction in root mean squared error (RMSE), in line with the results in <a href="#references">[2]</a>.
+Our findings indicate that the random forest model outperforms the AR(1) model by approximately 30% in terms of root mean squared error (RMSE), in line with the results in <a href="#references">[2]</a>.
     </p>